 Talking about sex in Italy is still, in some regards, a taboo.
 Even if in Milan there’s a much more relaxed atmosphere compared to other cities in our ever-Catholic peninsula, the path to sexual liberation is long and full of obstacles.
-Frida hasn’t turned thirty yet, but her WOVO Store – a couple of square meters where she sells lingerie, latex products and a sophisticated selection of sex toys – was in many ways a bet, an hazard.
+Frida hasn’t turned thirty yet, but her WOVO Store – a couple of square meters where she sells lingerie, latex products and a sophisticated selection of sex toys – was in many ways a risky bet.

-“I lived for some years in London, where I started to collect material for my e-commerce.
-Back then I was mainly selling hand-made women clothes.
-I didn’t have that much of a following, because if you don’t sell well-known brands, it takes a while to get started.
-But I already had a good selection of lingerie, and I noticed that it was working very well.
-So when I came back to Milan, some years later, I decided to focus on that.
-At first I didn’t have much of a clientele here, but I moved my first steps selling small, handmade brands.”
+“I lived in London for a few years, collection material for my online business.
+Back then I was mainly selling handmade women’s clothes.
+I didn’t have that much of a following; if you don’t sell well-known brands, it takes a while to get started.
+But I already had a good selection of lingerie and I noticed it was working very well.
+So when I came back to Milan some years later, I decided to focus on that.”

-Frida has never been much involved in the fashion industry, but she has wanted to open her own shop ever since she was a kid.
-“My grandma is a seamstress, so I’ve always loved fabrics, shirts, dresses, buttons – I was spending a lot of time with her so I was super fascinated by that world.
-Ever since I was a kid, I pretended to have a shop as a game.
+Frida had never been very involved in the fashion industry, but she had wanted to open her own shop ever since she was a child.
+“My grandma is a seamstress so I’ve always loved fabrics, shirts, dresses, buttons – I was spending a lot of time with her so I was super fascinated by that world.
+As a kid, I pretended to have a shop as a game.
 I had no idea what I would be selling, but it didn’t matter, I was just imagining a place that would welcome anyone as a friend.
 Maybe it’s because I’m an only child, but I’ve developed a sociable side of my personality that has led me here.”

-“In the three years I spent in London I tried to look for a place, but the rent was prohibitive and on top of that something happened that I really wasn’t expecting: some people thought my products were scandalous, they told me that stuff was “too racy”… Can you believe it?
-Then, in October 2015 I came back to Milan – I was working as a stylist, which is not really my thing.
-I kept selling products on my website, but I felt the need for a direct contact with people.
-So I started looking for temporary shops in Milan, without much of a hope considered my previous experience in London.
+“In the three years I spent in London I tried to look for a place, but the rent was prohibitive and, on top of that, something happened that I really wasn’t expecting: some people thought my products were scandalous, they told me that stuff was ‘too racy’… Can you believe it?
+Then, in October 2015, I came back to Milan – I was working as a stylist, which is not really my thing.
+I kept selling products on my website, but I felt the need for direct contact with people.
+So I started looking for temporary shops in Milan without much hope considered my previous experience in London.
 Then I found this place.
-Just imagine, the previous owner was selling wedding dresses!
+The previous owner was selling wedding dresses!
 Let’s say I turned the situation around.
 Two years ago, on my birthday, I signed the contract – I was 28.
-I spent the whole summer looking for suitable pieces of furniture, because it was all white here.
-I had no budget, so everything is second-hand.
+I spent the whole summer looking for suitable pieces of furniture because it was all white here.
+I had no budget so everything is second-hand.
 But it works!”

 “I never pushed in this or that direction for what concerns our bodies, I just want to pass the idea that it doesn’t matter if your boobs are big or small, if you’re curvy or skinny.
 Everything is fine.
 I sell products for every kind of body.
-Sure, when I organize the photoshoots it’s difficult to find models with some flesh, because the most commonly accepted standard is a slim body.
+Sure, when I organise the photoshoots, it’s difficult to find models with some flesh because the most commonly accepted standard is a slim body.
 So I try to insist on the opposite direction, without thinking about slim or fat bodies: what’s important to me is to accept and venerate our own body, looking for our own style.
 My philosophy is: do what you want, the way you want it, whenever you want it.
 If you want to show your belly, do it; if you want to go to the office dressed in latex, do it; what’s important is that you are not afraid of people’s opinions.
-To do so you need to get to know yourself and treat you well.”
-Despite WOVO has a dominantly female clientele and it promotes sexual freedom for girls, Frida is quite reluctant to define herself as a feminist: “I don’t like the idea of following this sort of feminist trend that’s on right now.
-I don’t want to share those definitions that are now so easy to share.
+To do so you need to get to know yourself and treat yourself well.”
+Despite WOVO having a dominantly female clientele and promoting sexual freedom for girls, Frida is quite reluctant to define herself as a feminist: “I don’t like the idea of following this sort of feminist trend that’s on right now.
+I don’t want to share those definitions.
 To me, feminism is not a category, I don’t care to be part of a category; what I care about is accepting, as a whole, the male and female bodies and the entire spectrum of sexuality.
 I want sex to be a subject one can talk about naturally, without any shame: there’s nothing raunchy about it and no one should feel afraid of being judged by a colleague or a neighbor.
 People in Milan still care too much about what other people think – it’s something we have to fight.”

-“The greatest satisfaction, since I opened WOVO, is that people still support me, they come here and are interested in what happens between these walls.
+“The greatest satisfaction since I opened WOVO is that people still support me, they come here and are interested in what happens between these walls.
 When I opened the shop I wanted it to become a meeting place.
-The products I sell are almost an excuse: the best part is just sitting on the sofa and talk, exchange ideas and get to know other people.
-My biggest reward is knowing that here met people who otherwise would have never know each other, and maybe they have started projects together, with or without me; seeing that this place has become bigger than me, it has overcome me and now has an energy of its own.
-Here is my dream, what I’ve always dreamed of doing”.
+The products I sell are almost an excuse: the best part is just sitting on the sofa and talking, exchanging ideas and getting to know other people.
+My biggest reward is knowing that here people have met who otherwise would never have know each other, and maybe they have started projects together, with or without me.
+Seeing that this place has become bigger than me, has overcome me and now has an energy of its own.
+This is what I’ve always dreamed of doing”.

 *5 places suggested by Frida: